kiba/Writings/atg/chp3_very_much_alive.md

 "Sir, wouldn't it be easier that it just wasn't going to happen?
 At least until a few years?"

 "You'll be stuck here in this base.
-There's no telling when we will reveal the program to the public"
+There's no telling when we will reveal the program to the public."

 "In the television series, they never made stargate command public, even when they finally have the capability to manufacture the ships needed to defend Earth.
 It was all up to SG-1 to save the day again and again.
 I hope we are not going in that direction."